Official course description:

 - Implementation of internal domain-specific languages

-All programing is performed in Scala, to enable common discussion, supervision and shared learning process, however the ideas can be realized in many programming languages.
+However, the ideas can be realized in many programming languages.

 Intended learning outcomes

 After the course, the student should be able to:

 - Perform domain analysis of a problem domain, obtain a meta-model expressed as a class diagram or an algebraic data type.

 - Design and implement external domain specific languages